suneeta-mall/fable-flow/docs/getting-started/installation.md

 ## Next Steps

-Now that Fable Flow is installed, you're ready to:

 - **[Quick Start Tutorial](quick-start.md)** - Create your first multimedia story
 - **[Configuration Guide](configuration.md)** - Customize Fable Flow for your needs
 - **[Feature Overview](../features/story-processing.md)** - Explore all capabilities

-Congratulations! 🎉 You've successfully installed Fable Flow and are ready to transform your stories with AI-powered multimedia creation.